< Back to Blog

 It always amazed me how yoga made me feel SO much better.
 It helped me manage stress, feel more grounded, and reconnect with myself when life felt chaotic.
 But I didn’t fully understand why—not on a physiological level.

-In recent years, as I began reading more about neuroscience, something clicked.
+In recent years, as I began reading more about neuroscience, I realised I was already familiar with many of the concepts; not from science studies but from yoga!
 The language of brain plasticity, stress regulation, and nervous system balance started mirroring what yoga philosophy had taught me.
-Concepts I’d once “believed” because they felt true, were being validated by academic journals!
+Concepts I’d once “believed” because they felt true, were being validated by academic journals.

-Patanjali introduces it in Yoga Sutra 2.33 as a way to work with the mind:
+Patanjali introduces Pratipaksha Bhavana in Yoga Sutra 2.33 as a way to work with the mind:

 “Vitarka badhane pratipaksha bhavanam.”